9 minsPublished on 5/31/2022

 Unlike regular fiat currencies, Bitcoin is created, stored, and traded on a distributed ledger called the blockchain.
 At its core, a blockchain is a decentralized database spread across a network of nodes around the world.

 This network is immutable, meaning that whenever a transaction takes place on the blockchain, this new information along with the information in the previous block is merged to form a fixed chain.
 The network has a set of participants called miners who verify these transactions.
 Whenever a transaction is successfully verified by a miner, a Bitcoin is created and rewarded to that miner.
-The miner is then free to sell, trade, or simply hold their coin.
+The miner is then free to sell, trade, or simply HODL their coin.

 No single person, company, organization, or country can control the Bitcoin network and anyone can become a part of it.
 This means that Bitcoin, as a product of this network, also cannot be controlled by central banks or other government authorities.

-Bitcoin has a maximum total supply of 21 million coins, out of which 19 million are currently in circulation.
+Bitcoin has a maximum total supply of 21 million coins, out of which about 19 million are currently in circulation.
 The production of new coins also halves approximately every four years, with total production estimated to finish in 2140.

 A graph showing Bitcoin’s production schedule.